mark-ruddy/neurorecovery/report/report_neurorecovery.md

 ## Literature Review
 There are many different existing programs or apps to assist with post-stroke UL recovery.
 These apps use a wide range of technologies, including Virtual Reality(VR) and even adaption of gaming systems such as the Xbox towards recovery training [9].

-### mHealth
+### Developing an mHealth app for post-stroke upper limb rehabilitation
-An existing paper has explored feedback from US and Ethiopian rehabilitation clinicians for the development of an app called mHealth to assist with stroke recovery.
+An existing paper has explored feedback from US and Ethiopian rehabilitation clinicians for the development of an mHealth app to assist with stroke recovery.
+It is important to note that the paper cited was feedback-only, no specific mHealth app was developed.
+Another note is that the term mHealth(Mobile Health) is not specific to a single app, instead referring to the concept of a range of mobile apps related to healthcare [TODO].

 Three app functionalities that received the perceived highest importance from respondantonts were: The rehabilitation team can modify the patients treatment plan, video-record arm function for later analysis and to automatically log and update performance in a number of factors [10].
-This data will be important in deciding which features to include in the NeuroRecovery app[TODO - can you word stuff like this].
+This data will be important in deciding which features to include in the NeuroRecovery app.

 Other features that are related to the NeuroRecovery app which were marked as "very important" but not as highly important as the previously mentioned features: Display content in languages relevant to the country or region, remind users to complete their rehabilitation exercises or go to an in-person appointment and to display appointments [10].
 Some features that are not relevant to the NeuroRecovery app itself are omitted from this discussion, such as displaying patient health insurance information or to allow the patient or caregiver to pay through the app for healthcare services.